elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

 99. And now we should be able to run. `CTRL-R`.
 Do it.
-When you're in the blue, find the "`CAL-4700's son's daughter`" directory, open it, open the source files, and do a list (`CTRL-L`).
+When you're in the blue, find the "CAL-4700's son's daughter" directory, open it, open the source files, and do a list (`CTRL-L`).

 100. Still in the blue, on a free tab, open the daughter's ".lst" file.
 Now we've got something to look at -- almost 12,000 lines, in fact.
 Let's examine just a few.